Yakor/y-brother-overlay/README.md

-# Gentoo Broter propiertary drivers overlay #
+# Gentoo Broter proprietary drivers overlay #

 ### What is it ###